katiejohnsonsf/Forecasting-a-Carbon-Zero-City/README.md

 ## Judgemental Forecasting

-Judgmental forecasts are generated to estimate the impact of a greater energy efficiency improvement rate.
-These are shown by the green items.
+Judgmental forecasts are generated to estimate the impact of a greater energy efficiency improvement rate and the renewable energy transition rate.
+These are shown by the green item.
 The pink items indicate electrical data used obtained from the City of Gainesville.
-The blue items show things that are calculated from the data provided.
+The purple items show things that are calculated from the data provided.

 ### Summary of Forecast Process